 And that's it.
 Your blue oyster mushrooms are now properly stored and ready for use.
 Just be sure to use them within a week or two for the best results.
 After that, they may start to lose their flavor and meaty texture.
 But as long as you follow these simple steps, you'll be able to enjoy fresh blue oyster mushrooms any time of year.

-Oyster Mushroom Health benefits
+Blue Oyster Mushroom FAQs

 Lightly battered oyster mushrooms are cooked to perfection in the air fryer.
 A great way to serve these tasty mushrooms.

 Pan fried oyster mushrooms

 This cheesy pasta recipe incorporates blue oyster mushrooms in a wonderful way.
 A great addition to a classic recipe.